vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 \[the adept\] totters, intoxicated with the realization of nonduality with the supreme.

-*uttamā sā parā jñeyā vidhānaṁ śṛ ṇu saṁpratam* //4//
+*uttamā sā parā jñeyā vidhānaṁ śṛṇu saṁpratam* //4//

 *mahāpadmavanāntasthe vāgbhave gurupādukām* /

-*āpyāyitajagadrūpāṁ parāmṛ tavarṣiṇī m* //5//
+*āpyāyitajagadrūpāṁ parāmṛtavarṣiṇī m* //5//

 *saṁcintya paramādvaitabhāvanāmadaghūrṇita ḥ * /

 96
 This practice is considered supreme because it implies a complete fusion of the adept with the Absolute.

 *Vāgbhava* , here as in stanza 69 of chapter 2 \(see above\), designates not the fi rst *kū ṭ * a of the *śrīvidyā* but the place where the four planes of the Word \( *vāc* \) are situated \( *bhavanti* \).
-This totality of the Word is to be visualized by the adept as shining in the “forest of the great lotus,” that is, the *akulapadma* , which, as we have seen in chapter 1, is, in this system, a white thousand-petaled lotus located on the summit of the *suṣumnā* , where the *vyāpinīkalā* of the *uccāra* of the mantra is located, pouring incessantly a fl ow of ambrosia \( *amṛ ta* \).
+This totality of the Word is to be visualized by the adept as shining in the “forest of the great lotus,” that is, the *akulapadma* , which, as we have seen in chapter 1, is, in this system, a white thousand-petaled lotus located on the summit of the *suṣumnā* , where the *vyāpinīkalā* of the *uccāra* of the mantra is located, pouring incessantly a fl ow of ambrosia \( *amṛta* \).
 The Dīexplains that this fl ow of ambrosia is “the fl ow of the essence of the undivided divine Consciousness.”
-The adept is to have an intimate direct awareness \( *svātmatayā vimṛ śya* \) of this.
+The adept is to have an intimate direct awareness \( *svātmatayā vimṛśya* \) of this.
 Note that the above visualizations are to be mentally “seen” in the yogic body of the adept; yoga and worship are inseparable.

 The footprint of the Master is the presence in this world of the supreme Śiva.
-Amṛ tānanda quotes again the fi rst stanza of his *Cidvilāsastava* : “One is the form of Śiva, luminous by himself.
+Amṛtānanda quotes again the fi rst stanza of his *Cidvilāsastava* : “One is the form of Śiva, luminous by himself.
 One \[also\] is the ‘being’ \[ *tanu* \]

 which is the awareness of this.
 The supreme \[reality\], total fusion of these two \[elements\], such is the footprint of \[the Master\]: it is in essence the supreme Śiva.”